ethpandaops/optimism-package/README.md

           - "--addr=0.0.0.0"
           - "--port=3100"
           - "--log.level=debug"

+  challengers:
+    my-challenger:
+      # Whether this challenger is active
+      enabled: true

+      # The Docker image that should be used for the challenger; leave blank to use the default op-challenger image
+      image: ""

+      # List of L2 chains that this challenger is connected to
+      #
+      # This field accepts several configuration types:
+      #
+      # A list of network IDs, in which case the challenger will connect to all the nodes in these network
+      participants: ["2151908"]

+      # OR "*" meaning the challenger will connect to all nodes of all L2 networks
+      participants: "*"

+      # A list of optional extra params that will be passed to the challenger container for modifying its behaviour
+      extra_params: []

+      # Path to folder containing cannon prestate-proof.json file
+      cannon_prestates_path: "static_files/prestates"

+      # OR Base URL to absolute prestates to use when generating trace data.
+      cannon_prestates_url: ""

+      # Directory in which the challenger will store its data
+      datadir: "/data/op-challenger/op-challenger-data"

   # L2 contract deployer configuration - used for all L2 networks.
   # The docker image that should be used for the L2 contract deployer.